 10a) The HPLMN UDM to the SOR-AF: Nsoraf_SoR_Info (SUPI of the UE, successful delivery).
 If the HPLMN policy for the SOR-AF invocation is present and the HPLMN UDM received and verified the UE acknowledgement in step 10, then the HPLMN UDM informs the SOR-AF about successful delivery of the list of preferred PLMN/access technology combinations, or of the secured packet to the UE;

 11) If the UE has a list of available PLMNs in the area and based on this list the UE determines that there is a higher priority PLMN than the selected VPLMN and the UE is in automatic network selection mode, then the UE shall attempt to obtain service on a higher priority PLMN as specified in subclause 4.4.3.3 by acting as if timer T that controls periodic attempts has expired after the release of the N1 NAS signalling connection.
-If the N1 NAS signaling connection is not released after implementation dependent time, the UE may locally release the N1 signaling connection except when the UE has an established emergency PDU session (see 3GPP TS 24.501 [64]); and
+If the N1 NAS signaling connection is not released after implementation dependent time, the UE may perform UE-initiated de-registration procedure except when the UE has an established emergency PDU session (see 3GPP TS 24.501 [64]); and

 12) The UE deletes the list of "PLMNs where registration was aborted due to SOR".

 The list of "PLMNs where registration was aborted due to SOR" is deleted when the UE is switched off or the USIM is removed.

+NOTE 10: If the VPLMN does not release the connection within a UE implementation specific time after sending the DEREGISTRATION ACCEPT message to the UE, the UE can release the current N1 NAS signalling connection locally.

 When the UE performs initial registration for emergency services (see 3GPP TS 24.501 [64] and 3GPP TS 23.502 [63]) while the UE has a valid USIM and the AMF performs the authentication procedure, then based on HPLMN policy, the SOR procedure described in this subclause may apply.